 Living Shadow: Played around with in Extra Gate C. While enemy shadows are just plain shadows, Claire's shadow and the shadows of traps and switches act just like their solid counterparts, meaning even if you don't get hit by the trap itself, if a trap shadow hits your shadow, you still take damage.
 The flames also shift your shadow based on the angle, which is necessary for solving various puzzles.

-Inverted with the Wall Master in map 3, who's physical(?) body doesn't hurt you, but it's shadow does.
+Inverted with the Wall Master in map 3, whose physical(?) body doesn't hurt you, but it's shadow does.
 This gets very annoying VERY FAST especially if you had trouble speeding through the previous maps out of careful timing.

 Darkmoar subverts this rule by his physical body AND his shadow doing damage, giving him extended attack range, as your attacks only hurt the main body.